How do I know what type of acne I have?

 Typical signs of juvenile acne include:

-Finally, in case of severe acne, it is advisable to consult a dermatologist.
+Finally, in the case of severe acne, it is advisable to consult a dermatologist.
 This health professional can prescribe more powerful treatments, such as antibiotics, oral retinoids or other specific medications to treat severe or persistent acne.

 Treatment and prevention